 Anyway, I digress.
 Here’s a (very, very, crazy condensed) short list of some of the associations I am proud to work with and some (like, barely the tip of the iceberg) really neat conferences and courses I’ve done:

 Memberships in Organizations

-- PAVA (Pan American Vocology Association) member, Elections Committee and Website Committee member, Member of the Planning Committee for the 2017 Toronto Symposium
+- PAVA (Pan American Vocology Association) member, NEW!
+Canadian Governor, Elections Committee and Website Committee member, Member of the Planning Committee for the 2017 Toronto Symposium

-- ViP (Vocology in Practice) member as a Singing Voice Specialist and SLP and mentor to voice teachers in the organization; here’s my profile: Melanie Tapson, SLP
+- ViP (Vocology in Practice) mentor as a Singing Voice Specialist and SLP for voice teachers in the organization; here’s my profile: Melanie Tapson, SLP

 - PAMA (Performing Arts Medicine Association) member, 2017 Toronto Regional Meeting planning committee, invited presenter at the 2018 PAMA Symposium in Los Angeles

 - SAC (Speech Language Audiology Canada) member, former National Student Advisor on the board; re-elected, served 2 years